 More details, prerequisites, and application deadlines for our certificate programs are described by following the program-specific links below.

 The Radiation Therapy Program, accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) since 1969, is designed to prepare men and women for professional practice as radiation therapists in the healthcare specialty of radiation oncology.
 Upon completion of the one year program, graduates are eligible for national certification by the American Registry of Radiologic Technologists (ARRT) in radiation therapy.

 The next deadline for application to the Radiation Therapy Program is January 27, 2017.

 The Medical Dosimetry Program, accredited by the JRCERT since 2003 and the first fully-accredited program nationally, is designed to prepare men and women for professional practice as medical dosimetrists in the healthcare specialty of radiation oncology.
 Graduates of the one year program are eligible for national certification by the Medical Dosimetry Certification Board (MDCB).

 The next deadline for application to the Medical Dosimetry Program is March 1, 2017.

 Graduate and Postdoctoral Programs

 Although the Department of Radiation Oncology is not degree-granting per se, the close ties between our faculty members and those from other departments, programs and curricula within the School of Medicine, the Lineberger Comprehensive Cancer Center, and the Departments of Physics and Astronomy, Computer Science and Biomedical Engineering have given us access to top-quality graduate students and postdoctoral fellows.
-There are also opportunities for both undergraduate and medical students to complete research rotations in the Department.
+There are also opportunities for both undergraduate and medical students to conduct research in the Department.
 Please contact the appropriate faculty member for additional information.